 I’ll come out and say it.
 Dating advice for men is horrible.
 I recently came across an example of some very horrible advice for a 35 year old guy who really wants a girlfriend, but has never had one.
 I linked to an archived version of the original page, because I cannot support the column by linking to it.
 It’s just another in a long string of examples of guys getting awful, untruthful, unactionable advice that will make them even more single.

-So, basically a 35 year old guy asks an “advice columnist” how to get a girlfriend, because he is desperate and feels like his life is lacking in this area.
+So, in this column, a 35 year old guy asks an “advice columnist” how to get a girlfriend, because he is desperate and feels like his life is lacking in this area.
 Also, he understands quite rightly that his options are dwindling for future relationships since he is getting older.

 The response the columnist gives can be boiled down to: you don’t really need a girlfriend, be yourself, and try online dating.
 I’m not joking.
 Read it yourself.
-And let’s not just blame the columnist; it’s probably similar to advice that guy has gotten his entire life (which may explain why he has yet to get a girlfriend at such a late age).
+And let’s not just blame the columnist; it’s probably similar to advice that guy has gotten his entire life.

-So, we have a guy who, if we assume he started getting interested in girls around 15, has spent the last twenty years (7300+ days) unable to fulfill the most basic need a human being can have, and that is the stellar advice he gets from an “expert.”
+So, we have a guy who, if we assume he started becoming interested in girls around 15, has spent the last twenty years (7300+ days) unable to fulfill the most basic need a human being can have, and that is the stellar advice he gets from an “expert.”

 He is told to suppress his most basic desires, continue being his same old self (which hasn’t been able to get a girl for two decades) and go online, since clearly if you can’t get a date in twenty years offline, then magically you’ll be able to suddenly get one online.